-Prerequisite: HCMG630 Health Care Organizations (3 cr) is a required prerequisite that must be completed prior to taking the following courses in the Graduate Certificate in Health Care Management.
+- HCMG630 Health Care Organizations (3 cr) is a required prerequisite that must be completed prior to taking the following courses in the Graduate Certificate in Health Care Management. - FINC510 Foundations of Financial Management (3 cr) may be required for applicants needing preparation in financial foundations.

-Courses 12 c redits HCMG730 Ethical and Legal Perspectives in Health Care 3 HCMG745 Health Care Practice Management 3 HCMG750 Financial Management for Health Care 3 HCMG770 Strategic Management in Health Care 3
+Courses 12 ( credits HCMG730 Ethical and Legal Perspectives in Health Care 3 HCMG745 Health Care Practice Management 3 HCMG750 Financial Management for Health Care 3 HCMG770 Strategic Management in Health Care 3